wp-cli/handbook/bug-reports.md

 **Summary**

-In narrative form, such as “While testing feature x, I encountered z.”
+In narrative forms, such as “While testing feature x, I encountered z.”

 > **Summary:**
 >
-> After installing the following package on newest nightly version of the WP-CLI, I receive "is not a registered wp command error"
+> After installing the following package on the newest nightly version of the WP-CLI, I receive "is not a registered wp command error"

 **Steps to reproduce the bug**